 We see that after approx 2700 seconds, there was a jump to multimode operation, signified by a brief burst of noise.
 After some while the diode current was changed by one mA, and single mode operation resumed.

 The main problem is, of course, to reliably identify and reassure SLM operation in the first place, during day-to-day holography sessions; and obviously one would prefer not having to run an OSA or scanning interferometer concurrently.
 One way is to monitor, and make audible, the noise in the light output, which signals instabilities.
 This works reasonably well for free-running diodes, but only for certain diodes and configurations in ECDLs (some investigations were summarized here).
-In general, there can be multimode operation in ECDLs which does not reveal itself be elevated noise (see the movie below).
+In general, there can be multimode operation in ECDLs which does not reveal itself by elevated noise.

-An ordinary Michelson interferometer would most accurately reflect the relevant operating conditons, but it is clumsy as well and prone to destabilizing backreflections.
+An ordinary Michelson interferometer or scanning Fabry-Perot interferometer would most accurately reflect the relevant operating conditions, but these are clumsy, tricky to set up, and prone to destabilizing backcouplings.
 On the other hand, an old trick for checking diodes is to simply use a glass plate in a diverging beam, and watch the interference pattern from the reflections of front- and backsides.
 Such a setup is called Fizeau interferometer.
-The point is that the diode resonator is shorter than the thickness of the plate, so the interferometer can capture mode jumps despite the very small difference of path lengths.
+The point is that the diode resonator is shorter than the thickness of the plate, so the interferometer can capture mode jumps, or even weak side modes, despite the very small difference of path lengths.
 Obviously such an interferometer doesn't work for other lasers with long resonator, and one might suspect that this applies to ECDLs as well, which have a resonator length of a few centimeters; in other words, one would expect that the mode spacing of the extended cavity would not be resolvable by such a short path length.

-However, the surprising good news is that it seems a general feature of ECDLs that mode jumps are typically much larger than jumps just between the extended cavity modes; rather the jumps occur between the native diode modes!
-This must be the effect of the combined superposition of diode die and extended cavity resonance conditions.
-I have extensively investigated this using both the grating OSA and scanning interferometer, and it seems to be a general rule.
-Thus, all what is necessary is to send a small portion of the beam through a fl=50...200mm lens across the room, reflect it back by a microscope slide, watch the interference fringes, and restore the contrast if necessary by minimally changing the diode current.
+However, as explained above, the good news is that, as a general rule, mode jumps are typically much larger than jumps just between the extended cavity modes; rather the jumps occur between the native diode modes!
+Also, weak side modes can be detected by very carefully watching the fringes.
+Thus, in lack of better equipment, a least effort procedure is to send a small portion of the beam through a fl=50...200mm lens across the room, reflect it back by a microscope slide, watch the interference fringes, and restore contrast if necessary by minimally changing the diode current.